Audiology: South Africa

 In South Africa, there are currently five institutions offering audiology training.
 The institutions offer different qualifications that make one eligible to practice audiology in South Africa.
 The qualifications are as follows: I) B. Audiology, II) BSc.
 Audiology, III) B. Communication Pathology (Audiology), and IV) B. Speech-Language Pathology and Audiology (BSLP&A).
 All practicing audiologists are required to be registered with the Health Professional Council of South Africa (HPCSA).

 Turkey

 Audiology in Turkey started in 1968 as an audiology master's degree program at Hacettepe University Faculty of Medicine, Department of Ear, Nose and Throat.
 The program, which was carried out as Audiology until 1989, has been revised this year and continued as "Audiology and Speech Disorders" Master's and Doctoral education.
 The first undergraduate program was opened in 2011, and as of 2011, Audiologist has become a profession defined and officially recognized by the state of the Republic of Turkey.

+Nepal

+To practice as an audiologist in Nepal, an individual must complete at least an undergraduate degree in Speech and Hearing Science, typically offered as a Bachelor in Audiology and Speech-Language Pathology (BASLP).
+In Nepal, this undergraduate program is provided by the Institute of Medicine (IOM) under Tribhuvan University, as well as by the National Academy of Medical Sciences (NAMS) based at Bir Hospital.

+At the undergraduate level, professionals are trained to identify hearing loss across the lifespan and to assess and diagnose hearing disorders using behavioral and basic electrophysiological measures.
+Their training also includes the provision of intervention services such as hearing aids and assistive listening devices, and auditory training.

+At present, there is no university in Nepal that offers a postgraduate (master's/doctorate) degree in audiology.
+Advanced audiological services—such as cochlear implant mapping, intraoperative monitoring, comprehensive vestibular evaluation and management, and tinnitus assessment and management are therefore typically performed by audiologists who have obtained postgraduate training outside Nepal.